greenpeace/gpes-old-en-petitions-api-emulator/README.md

 # EN old API emulator

 **This script emulates the old EN API for data capture petitions.
-It stores petition signups in a Google Big Query table instead of EN.** It's useful if you have legacy **data capture** petitions and need to have them running in 2019 without changing the code that much.
+It stores petition signups in a Google Big Query table instead of EN.**

+It's useful if you have legacy ** petitions** and need to have them running in 2019 without changing the code.
 With this script, in your old petitions, you might just need to change the receiving URL from `https://e-activist.com/ea-action/action` to the receiving URL your PHP server.

-Please note this was developed for the Spanish office, so it might not fit as easily in other NROs.
+Please note this was developed for the Spanish office, so it will need small adjustments before it can be used by other NROs.

-For more information on sending data to BQ visit [GoogleBig Query Libraries](https://cloud.google.com/bigquery/docs/reference/libraries).

 ## Install

 **Important**: To adapt this script to your field names, modify `index.php` in this repository.

+For more information on sending data to BQ visit [GoogleBig Query Libraries](https://cloud.google.com/bigquery/docs/reference/libraries).

 ### Configure Google Cloud and Big Query